 It’s recommended that commit frequency should be daily or twice a day to avoid conflicts which occurs working on the same code and merging it before commit.
 You need a version control system for the same as GITHUB.

 The goal of implementing CI practice is to allow multiple developers/teams to work on the same application simultaneously.
 If all the developers are trying to merge code manually after development is done, the task will be time-consuming & error-prone because of conflicts.
-CI helps the developer team to merge their changes in a shared branch daily.
+Continuous Integration helps the developer team to merge their changes in a shared branch daily.
 Once merged, changes will get validated automatically by building the application and running different levels of automated testing (smoke, unit & integration testing) to make sure new changes didn’t break the existing running application.

 CI needs a lot of discipline to get it right.
 There are different techniques team can use to make their life better.